sebj/iOS-Shortcuts-Reference/README.md

 Shortcuts does not appear to support custom icon colours when a shortcut edited on a Mac is opened on iOS – the colour will instead default to gray.

 On iOS 12, this color was used as the start color of the icon's gradient.
-On iOS 13, the entire shortcut icon is now drawn in this color.
+On iOS 13 and 14, the entire shortcut icon is now drawn in this color.

 Colors available in Shortcuts and their respective values (liable to change):
 * Red: `0xFF4351FF` / `4282601983`